PolyCatDev/bash-factory/CHIRP-Installer/README.md

 > I do not have a Mac to test on but since it's [Homebrew](https://brew.sh/) and python it should work.

 ## Installation
 Download `chirp-install.tar.gz` and extract it.
-You will find a binary and a `download` folder in he archive.
+You will find a binary and a `download` folder in the archive.
 Open the terminal there and run the binary (`./chirp-installer`) and follow the wizard.